Alison-brie/AutoReg/README.md

-# AutoReg
+# Automated Learning for Deformable Medical Image Registration by Jointly Optimizing Network Architectures and Objective Functions

-This is the official code for "Automated Learning for Deformable Medical Image Registration by Jointly Optimizing Network Architectures and Objective Functions" (https://arxiv.org/pdf/2203.06810)
+This is the official code for "Automated Learning for Deformable Medical Image Registration by Jointly Optimizing Network Architectures and Objective Functions" (IEEE TIP 2023).

 A successful registration algorithm, either derived from conventional energy optimization or deep networks requires tremendous efforts from computer experts